zayokami/GenresFox-NEWTAB/README.md

 #### Custom Wallpaper
 1. Open settings and go to "Wallpaper" tab
 2. Drag and drop an image or click to upload
-3. Maximum file size: 2MB
+3. Maximum file size: 50MB, maximum resolution: 50 megapixels
+4. Images are automatically optimized and compressed for storage efficiency
-4. Click "Reset to Default" to restore the original background
+5. Click "Reset to Default" to restore the original background

 ### 🔧 Development